Visit the Galleries

 Juror of Selection, Carolyn Lord & Juror of Awards, Ruth Koch

 Kate Peper Pop-Up Exhibit & CWA Soft Opening

-On the first floor, meet Kate in the dining room and watch as she works on her latest piece.
-Finished paintings will be on display as well as t-shirts and hand-made greeting cards for sale.
-The three galleries on the second floor will be open to preview the CWA exhibit.
-Light Refreshments provided.
+Kate worked in the dining room on her latest piece as visitors toured the house and viewed her progress.
+Her finished paintings were on display as well as t-shirts and hand-made greeting cards for sale.
+The three galleries on the second floor were open to preview the CWA exhibit.